Court appearances update

 If you have recently received a summons or if your matter has previously been adjourned, you are required to appear by audio conference (by phone) or videoconferencing (by video on Zoom) on the date provided on your notice.

-- Review the Ontario Court of Justice’s Remote Court Appearances Guide for Participants before your hearing
+- Review the Ontario Court of Justice’s Remote Appearance Code of Conduct before your hearing

 - The Court’s protocol regarding the use of electronic communication devices in court proceedings remains in effect